tapis-project/pipelines-docs/source/user/index.rst

 Packaging and Installation of Analysis (Pipeline Job) Software
 ---------------------------------------------------------------
 The ultimate goal of a pipeline is to process data via one or more programs, defined by the project.
-This software, referred to as the *pipeline job* software, must be packages and accessible to the Tapis Pipelines software.
+This software, referred to as the *pipeline job* software, must be packaged and accessible to the Tapis Pipelines software.

 There are a few packaging options available: